 SUBMISSION OF PROPOSALS:

-Applicants must complete all the following form and include the following attachments with their application:
+Applicants must complete all the following forms and include the following attachments with their application:

-- Complete the Google Form APPLICATION by 5 pm on October 22, 2021.
+- Complete the Google Form APPLICATION by 5 pm.
 You may view the questions here.

-- ACTIVITIES & BUDGET WORKSHEET: Use the attached worksheet document to outline the activities involved with your project, who will carry out each step, and the costs involved.
+- BUDGET WORKSHEET: Use the attached worksheet document to outline the costs involved.
 Use the link to access the worksheet.
 Download the worksheet to use as a template.
-Please put your name in the document title and project name in the template.
+Please put your name, project title, and date submitted in the document title.
 Email the budget sheet to Drea Weiner.

 - Review the evaluation rubric to ensure your project is of quality.

-A brief report summarizing results, expenditures, and effectiveness of the project are due no later than May 13, 2022.
-All questions may be directed to Drea Weiner, Northwestern Lower MiSTEM Network Regional Director.
+A brief report summarizing the results, expenditures, and effectiveness of the project is due no later than May 3, 2024 via a Google form.
+Activities and funds are required to be initiated and completed within the school year they are awarded.
+Reimbursements will be paid once the follow up report is completed.
+All questions may be directed to Drea Weiner, MPA Regional Director.

 AWARDING OF GRANTS/FUNDS: